Community FAQs

 Start by building trust through an open dialogue with students and families about their cultural backgrounds.
 Start conversations with phrases like 'Help me understand your traditions' or 'Tell me about how things are done in your culture.'
 This creates space for you to share information about American school culture in return.
 When speaking with families, use the same approach: 'Help me understand more about your child.'
 This opens a respectful pathway to discuss school matters while honoring their cultural perspectives.

 Another way to explore your students’ cultural traditions is to have theme-based learning units that develop language and culture simultaneously.
-Here are a few examples:
+Here are two examples:

 Some districts have an APL or an Assessment of Primary Language, which consists of a short reading and writing assessment.